Ballexx/Filescanner/README.md

 * A Rust tool that allows you to find abnormally large files

 # How to use
+* In main.rs, do the following in the "run" function
 * Enter directory to scan
 * Enter either true or false, where true shows ALL files being scanned and false the opposite
 * Note that entering true will drastically decrease peformance